grahamedwards/grahamedwards/README.md

 🧊 🏔️ 🪨  🧪 ⚛️ 🧮 🌟 ☄️ 🪐

-📍 I am currently an NSF Astronomy & Astrophysics postdoctoral fellow at Dartmouth College.
+📍 I am currently transitioning from an NSF Astronomy & Astrophysics Postdoctoral Fellowship to an Assistant Professorship at Trinity University.